d12frosted/elpa-mirror/gnu/relint-readme.txt

   - Assignment to certain standard variables, such as page-delimiter

-  It will then try to evaluate expressions statically as far as possible, to arrive at strings which can be analysed.
+  It will then try to evaluate expressions statically as far as possible in order to arrive at strings which can be analysed.
 The regexp analysis is done by the xr library.

   This means that if relint complains about something that isn't actually a regexp, some names in your code may be misleading.